google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ StopTimeUpdate

 Realtime update for arrival and/or departure events for a given stop on a trip.
-Please also refer to the general discussion of stop time updates in the [TripDescriptor](#TripDescriptor) and [trip updates feed type](trip-updates.md) documentation.
+Please also refer to the general discussion of stop time updates in the [TripDescriptor](#TripDescriptor) and [trip updates entities](trip-updates.md) documentation.

 Updates can be supplied for both past and future events.
 The producer is allowed, although not required, to drop past events.
 The update is linked to a specific stop either through stop_sequence or stop_id, so one of these fields must necessarily be set.